dunn/twittering-mode/README.markdown

   - GNU Wget http://www.gnu.org/software/wget/
   - OpenSSL http://www.openssl.org/
   - GnuTLS http://www.gnu.org/software/gnutls/

 - For parsing JSON, json.el is required.
   It is distributed with Emacs 23.1 and later.

 - For keeping an OAuth authorized token in a local storage encrypted with master password, GnuPG ( http://www.gnupg.org/ ) is  required.
-  On Emacs 22 and earlier, either EasyPG ( http://epg.sourceforge.jp/ )
-  or alpaca.el( http://www.mew.org/~kazu/proj/cipher/ ) is also
-  required.

 - For displaying icons in formats that are not supported by Emacs and resizing icon images, ImageMagick ( http://www.imagemagick.org/ ) or its compatible alternative is required, e.g. GraphicsMagick